nakidai/petthecord/README.md

 To get UserID you should enable developer mode in your client and "Copy User ID" option will appear when you do RMB on user.

+### Instances
+Also there's a working instance of this thing which is located at `ptc.nakidai.ru`